 The AOC CU34G2X supports AMD FreeSync with a 48-144 variable refresh rate (VRR) range.
 Keep in mind that the range is not 30-144Hz as shown on AOC’s EU website.

-It works as long as you have a compatible GPU and your FPS rate stays within 48-144Hz/FPS range.
-Below 48FPS, LFC kicks in and maintains a smoother performance by multiplying the frame rate (47FPS = 141Hz, etc).
+It works as long as you have a compatible GPU, and your frame rate stays within 48-144Hz/FPS range.
+Below 48FPS, LFC kicks in and maintains a smoother performance by multiplying the frame rate (47FPS = 94Hz, etc.).

-The AOC CU34G2X is not certified by NVIDIA as G-SYNC compatible.
-Even though there are many non-certified monitors that work flawlessly with NVIDIA cards, many units of the CU34G2X do have some issues.
+The AOC CU34G2X is not certified by NVIDIA as G-SYNC compatible, even though many non-certified monitors work flawlessly with NVIDIA cards, many units of the CU34G2X do have some issues.

-Some units of the monitor will have brightness flickering in certain scenarios when using FreeSync with NVIDIA cards, mainly when your FPS rate fluctuates and in in-game menus and cutscenes.
+Some units of the monitor have VRR brightness flickering in certain scenarios when using FreeSync, mainly when your FPS fluctuates and in in-game menus and cutscenes.